CustomTypeOne/LoopPatches/README.md

 ### Copy and Paste Commands

 Now that you have a new terminal window opened in the LoopWorkspace folder, you can copy and paste the following sets of commands into that terminal window.
-Each patch must be applied to the correct folder, so you will see change directory (`cd`) commands as well as `git apply` commands.
-If you see the word `error` at the beginning of a line, stop and review the instructions. **DO NOT CONTINUE after an error is observed.** (A whitespace error is a warning and can be ignored.)
+Each patch must be applied to the correct folder, so you will see change directory (`cd`) commands, copy from a URL (`curl`) that is then piped (`|`) into `git apply` commands.
+If you see the word `error` at the beginning of a line, stop and review the instructions. **DO NOT CONTINUE after an error is observed.**

 Copy the lines below by hovering the mouse near the top right side of the text and clicking the copy icon.
 When you click the icon, a message that says “Copied” will appear on your screen.